FANUC Standard Interface Commands

-This section describes standard interface commands used in TCP communications between a FANUC robot and Mech-Mind Inline Measurement System.
+This section introduces the standard interface commands used in TCP communications between a FANUC robot and Mech-Mind Inline Measurement System.
 The robot (the client) sends commands to Mech-Mind Inline Measurement System (the server), and Mech-Mind Inline Measurement System returns the processed data to the robot.

 Command Overview